-Below are bills I have sponsored and supported to reform our criminal justice system – to promote evidence-based decision making; to support victims of crimes; to reduce recidivism; and to allow offenders who have served their time the chance to turn their lives around.
+Below are bills I have sponsored and supported to reform our criminal justice system – to promote evidence-based decision making and prosecution; to support victims of crimes; to reduce recidivism; and to allow offenders who have served their time the chance to turn their lives around.

 Reforming Procedures for Defendants Who Are Incompetent To Proceed (SB20-181) – Increasingly, defendants with mental health conditions, traumatic brain injuries, or intellectual / developmental disabilities languish in our jails because they are not legally “competent to stand trial” due to the severity of their condition.
 Often these individuals are picked up for only lower level offenses.
 I sponsored this bill to help redirect defendants who are not “competent to stand trial” out of our jails and into non-criminal justice mental health treatment.
 STATUS: signed into law.